-Register a Private Limited Company in India — NRI & Foreign Founder Specialists
+Register a Company in India from USA, UK or Abroad — NRI & Foreign Founder Specialists

 Built specifically for NRIs, foreign nationals, and overseas founders.
 We handle every step — from incorporation under the Companies Act 2013 to FEMA compliance, post-incorporation filings, and ongoing secretarial — entirely remotely.